 The Coastal Taipan, found in northeastern Australia and southern New Guinea, packs a deadly punch with its extremely potent venom, which contains neurotoxins and coagulants.

-In central-eastern Australia, the Inland Taipan reigns supreme, its venom capable of causing rapid paralysis and blood clotting issues with a subcutaneous LD50 of just 0.01 mg/kg.
+In central-eastern Australia, the Inland Taipan reigns supreme, its venom capable of causing rapid paralysis and blood clotting issues.

 The King Cobra is a snake like no other, its powerful neurotoxic venom making it a formidable predator and one of the longest venomous snakes in the world.